Why Do I Have Nightmares Every Night?

 Published on January 19th, 2022

-A person who is suffering from nightmare disorder will have recurring dreams of threat or distress.
-These nightmares will recur at varying severities depending on the affected person.
+A person suffering from nightmare disorder will have recurring dreams of threat or distress.
+These nightmares will recur at varying severities depending on the person.

-Nightmare disorder will affect each person differently.
 Some will suffer from short-term recurrences, and others will have chronic nightmares.

 Some will have more severe nightmares than others.
 The frequency of nightmares will also be different between cases.
 The method of determining the intensity of a case of nightmare disorder is as follows:

 The duration refers to how long a person has been struggling with nightmares.
 There are three levels of duration for nightmare disorder: